rushmash91/path_visualizer/README.md

 # Path Visualizer

 ## Description
-Using Breadth First Search to find shortest Path on a Grid using Pygame.
+Using Breadth First Search to find shortest Path on a Pygame Grid.

+[The matrix module used here has been published now and can now be directly used.(https://github.com/rushmash91/matrix_path)

 ## Prerequisite
 ```sudo apt-get install python3-pygame```